foundry-vtt-community/wiki.js/development/api/flags.md

 > Manually updating a Document's `flags` value does not have any of the client-side validations that `setFlag` has.
 >
-> For instance, nothing prevents an update from setting `flags` to be a `string` or `array` instead of the expected format of scope-namespaced objects.
+> For instance, nothing prevents an update from directly replacing the namespaced flags object with a direct record of keys and values.
 >
 > Be careful when interacting with flags manually to keep this structure lest you accidentally break someone else's package (or they yours).
 {.is-warning}